raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b01_unix-e-shell/01.03_unix-e-bash-parte-I/README.md

 <br>

 <h2 id="en">:us: English</h2>
 <p>Today we learned about the Unix system, its history, how it influenced modern Operating Systems (such as Linux and macOS), its internal structure, and its file system.
-We also learned about bash, which is an extremely useful command-line interface (or shell) in the software development process.
+We also learned about bash, a command-line interface (or shell) in the software development process.
 Then, we practiced some Unix commands on the bash terminal to create, manipulate, and search files and directories.</p>